Rennyo: Early Ministry

-"I take refuge in the Tathāgata of Unobstructed Light Suffusing the Ten Directions".

-Soon Rennyo's influence spread into Mikawa Province, an area traditionally dominated by the Senju-ji branch of Shinshū.
-He did this by making many appearances in these areas and presenting groups with his own commentaries and interpretations on Shinran's works.

 The monks of the Enryaku-ji (the head temple of the Tendai School located on Mt.
-Hiei) noticed Rennyo's successes in the provinces around Kyoto.
+Hiei), noticing Rennyo's successes in the provinces around Kyoto, became concerned about the growth of what they considered heresy.
 In 1465, Mt.
-Hiei sent a band of sōhei (warrior monks) to the Hongan-ji and destroyed most of the temple complex.
-The attacks were justified by claims that the Jōdo Shinshū movement was heretical.
+Hiei sent a band of sōhei (warrior monks) to the Hongan-ji and destroyed most of the temple on charges of heresy.
 The actual motivation for these attacks was likely financial.
 Mt.
-Hiei had significant interests in Ōmi Province that included properties and businesses, and felt they needed to prevent Jōdo Shinshū's growth before they felt the economic effects.
-However, due to the wealth of the congregations Rennyo had converted in the area, enough money was raised to bribe the Mt.
-Hiei warriors in exchange for peace.
-The contingency to this was that Hongan-ji must become a member of Mt.
-Hiei's temples, thus entering them into yearly dues they had to pay Mt.
+Hiei had significant interests in Ōmi Province that included estates and businesses, and felt they needed to prevent Jōdo Shinshū's growth before they felt the economic effects.
+However, due to the wealth of the congregations Rennyo had converted in the area, enough money was raised to send an armed force of men from the Takada congregation, and the Mt.
+Hiei warriors were eventually bribed away.
+The contingency to this was that Hongan-ji must become a branch temple of the Mt.
+Hiei Tendai complex, and pay yearly dues.
+According to one account, Rennyo was able to flee at the last minute due to timely assistance from a cooper who saw the attackers coming, and led Rennyo out through the back with an image of Shinran.

+The years immediately following the attack of 1465 forced Rennyo to live by traveling from place to place and living among various congregations.
+During this time Tendai warrior monks repeatedly attacked Shin Buddhists in Ōmi Province and Rennyo became very concerned about the future of the Shin tradition.
+Shortly after he settled among the Katada community, Mt.
+Hiei threatened to attack again and he fled again until he took refuge under Mii-dera, a powerful rival Tendai temple to Mt.
 Hiei.
-Rennyo was very nervous during this period, for just when Hongan-ji was at the pinnacle of uniting the disbanded factions of Shinran, Mt.
-Hiei reduced the Ōmi temple to rubble.

-In any case, the Hongan-ji was almost entirely destroyed before armed men from the Takada congregation were able to chase away the attackers.
-According to one account, Rennyo was able to fleet at the last minute due to timely assistance from a cooper who saw the attackers coming, and led Rennyo out through the back.

-The years immediately following the attack of 1465 forced Rennyo to live a nomadic or errant life.
-Shortly after he settled among the Katada community, Mt.
-Hiei threatened to attack again and he fled again until he took refuge under Mii-dera, a powerful rival temple to Mt.
-Hiei (ironically, both Tendai sect).
 However, this protection was not enough, and Mt.
 Hiei attacked the Takada congregation, forcing Rennyo to move further.
 Due to the Ōnin War in Japan, the central government of shogunate was unable to restrain Mt.
 Hiei and its monastic army.
-He could not depend on any outside forces to protect him and his cohorts.
-None of this stopped Rennyo's mission, as he continued to amass more converts in new areas such as Settsu Province and Yoshino Province.
-In 1469 he would make a trip to the Kantō region, where he found the Shinshu orders there open to his new and refreshing teachings.
-This was despite the fact that Senjuji dominated the region.
+In spite of these troubles, Rennyo continued to win allies and converts to Jōdo Shinshū in Ōmi as well as in other provinces like Mikawa, Settsu and Yoshino.
+He also visited Kantō in 1469 and won many followers, even though this area had traditionally dominated by the Senju-ji branch of Shinshū.